 Our department is one of the leading centers of historical scholarship in the world.
 It is also a department deeply committed to undergraduate education.
 Teaching Columbia and Barnard undergraduates is among our faculty’s greatest privileges.
 Our undergraduate curriculum covers most periods and areas of the world.
 We emphasize no particular brand of history, no single interpretive model, and we encourage our students to experiment with a wide range of ideas.
 Our principal goal in the undergraduate classroom is to develop the intellectual breadth and analytical skills of our students.
 To that end, our courses emphasize working with both primary and secondary sources and developing acuity in critical writing.

 For academic advising, please contact any faculty member of the Undergraduate Education Committee (UNDED).
 For preliminary questions about the major and concentration, you can talk to members of the Undergraduate History Council (UHC) during their peer advising hours each term.
-For any administrative issues concerning the major or concentration (such as handing the Plan of Study form or transfer of credit application materials), please see the Undergraduate Administrator, Kimberly Solomon.
+For any administrative issues concerning the major or concentration (such as handing the Plan of Study form or transfer of credit application materials), please see the Undergraduate Administrator.
 For additional information see the Undergraduate Handbook, list of courses, profiles of our faculty, and the Frequently Asked Questions page.

 Here is a summary of requirements for the major and concentration: